Applying the “Gate Control Theory”

 Behavioral: Increase positive life activities, appropriately progressed exercise, healthy nutrition, recovery

-And what I help CRPS patients do, is optimize all the pieces besides the inherent mechanisms or physiological processes of the disease, so your nervous system amplifies that pain less and you can do more.
+This is why people experience pain so differently and to varying degrees at times.
+The output is the result of many unique inputs and context variables.
+What I help patients do, is optimize all the pieces besides the inherent mechanisms or physiological processes of the disease, so your nervous system amplifies that underlying pain less and you can do more.

-This is why my MARS Method has changed so many CRPS patients lives...Not because I invented something totally new.
+This is why my MARS Method has changed so many patients lives.
+Not because I invented something totally new.
 It’s the combination of how I put it together and help folks actually implement and gain consistency with these vital skills that over time decrease their output of pain.